manuGil/online-core/docs/source/data-modeling.rst

 Crispy or Fuzzy Boundaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another notion that is important for describing Geographic Phenomena are boundaries.
+Another notion that is important for describing Geographic Phenomena is boundaries.
 We distinguish two types of boundaries: Crisp and Fuzzy.

 .. attention::
    **Discussion.**